 With patients, I often liken what chiropractors do to a massage --

 Do you feel better immediately after the massage?
 Probably.

 Does it solve the problem?
 No.

-If you feel less pain after a chiropractic visit, it’s usually due purely to either a placebo effect, and/or a temporary release of endorphins.
+If you feel less pain after a chiropractic visit, it is usually due purely to either a placebo effect and/or a temporary release of endorphins.

 Inevitably but surely, the back pain will return.
-If it doesn’t, you'd have had the same outcome without any care in the first place - in the same way that a flu recovers by itself with good rest.
-You'd have been better of staying home, and watching Netflix.
+If it doesn’t, you'd have had the same outcome without any care in the first place - in the same way, people with the flu recover by themselves with good rest.
+You would have been better off staying home and watching Netflix.